Freedom of religion in the United States: The "wall of separation"

+Many current Supreme Court decisions regarding religious accommodations have been prioritizing the Free Exercise Clause over the Establishment clause, raising concerns about factors that are used to separate the church and state.
+The Supreme Court's shift to favor religion diminishes the value of doctrines that uphold the idea of "wall of separation" by reducing the viability of tolerance amongst devout citizens.

 Problems also arise in U.S. public schools concerning the teaching and display of religious issues.
 In various counties, school choice and school vouchers have been put forward as solutions to accommodate variety in beliefs and freedom of religion, by allowing individual school boards to choose between a secular, religious or multi-faith vocation, and allowing parents free choice among these schools.
 Critics of American voucher programs claim that they take funds away from public schools, and that the amount of funds given by vouchers is not enough to help many middle and working-class parents.

 U.S. judges often ordered alcoholic defendants to attend Alcoholics Anonymous or face imprisonment.
 However, in 1999, a federal appeals court ruled this unconstitutional because the A.A. program relies on submission to a "Higher Power".

 Thomas Jefferson also played a large role in the formation of freedom of religion.
 He created the Virginia Statute for Religious Freedom, which has since been incorporated into the Virginia State Constitution.